-Outside of our hotel, the driver we had booked the day before was waiting for us.
+Outside of the hotel we booked on our Iran trip, the driver we had booked the day before was waiting for us.
 After the mandatory mistaking me for a local, he pointed out he ought to be back in town at 4 pm sharp due to a “very important appointment”, in case we would fall into the temptation of lingering over and lest we forget that Shirazis hardly take the risk to shift into overdrive.

 After the introductory greetings, we finally were on our way to Iran’s Persepolis.

 Some an hour and a half, and a whole CD of local Bandari music later, my full immersion into Persian magnificence officially kicked off some 135 km away from Shiraz, at the oldest capital of the Achaemenid Empire, founded by Cyrus the Great, whose imposing tomb represents the main landmark, around 550 BC, and one of the first and most glorious dynasties falling under the bigger umbrella of the storied Persian Empire.

 Surrounded by a chain of barren rolling hills were the immortal vestiges of Pasargadae, from its citadel, Tall-i-Takht (Throne Hill), to the 11-meter-high tomb of its founder Cyrus the Great built by himself to ensure a smooth crossover and an afterlife suitable for an emperor; up to one of Iran’s most important archaeological sites, Naqsh-e Rostam, an all-encompassing collection of towering rock burial chambers belonging to different moments of Iran’s stormy past, from the ancient Elamite kingdom to the Achaemenians to the Sassanians, a precious gathering of the different architectural styles of the early dynasties of the Persian Empire all in one site.